 There are two other federal granting agencies that offer support for which you may be eligible:

-You may submit only one application per academic year to NSERC or CIHR or SSHRC.
+You may submit a maximum of one scholarship (master’s or doctoral) or fellowship application per academic year to either NSERC, CIHR or SSHRC.

-If you receive an award from NSERC but then change your field of study or research to a field that NSERC does not support, you will no longer be eligible.
+If you receive an award, other than a Canada Graduate Scholarship (master’s or doctoral), from NSERC, but then change your research to a field that NSERC does not support, you will no longer be eligible.
 As a result, NSERC will cancel the award.

 NSERC supports research whose major challenges lie in the natural sciences and engineering (NSE), other than the health sciences.
 Research primarily in the NSE that advances NSE knowledge is eligible for NSERC support, even if it may have potential future applications in human health—such as diagnosis or treatment.
 Proposals that include the use of methodologies, tools, techniques and knowledge from the NSE are not automatically considered eligible.
 Additionally, research involving clinical trials or research related to human health or nutrition that focuses on collecting data to support regulatory requirements or marketing needs is not eligible.
-In cases where the proposed research is deemed to fall within the mandate of either CIHR or SSHRC, NSERC will not accept the application.
+Research in animal health and veterinary medicine is normally eligible.
+In cases where the proposed research is deemed to fall within the mandate of either CIHR or SSHRC, NSERC may reject the application.

-Note: If you have received previous funding from NSERC, this does not mean that you are automatically deemed eligible for continued NSERC funding.
+Note: If you or your proposed supervisor have peviously received funding from NSERC, this does not mean that you are automatically deemed eligible for continued NSERC funding.
 As you advance in your studies, if the focus of your research changes from fundamental research to more applied research in the health or social sciences and humanities areas, you may no longer be eligible for NSERC support.

-If your proposed research is related to health, consult the Guidelines for the Eligibility of Applications Related to Health for guidance on the eligibility of research in health according to respective agency mandates.
+If your proposed research is related to health, consult the Guidelines for the eligibility of applications related to health section of the Selecting the appropriate federal granting agency website and the Addendum to the guidelines for the eligibility of applications related to health web page for guidance on the eligibility of research in health according to respective agency mandates.

 The field of psychology is supported by the three granting agencies.
-Consult the Guidelines for the Eligibility of Applications in Psychology for guidance on the eligibility of research in psychology according to respective agency mandates.
+Consult the Guidelines for the eligibility of applications in psychology section of the Selecting the appropriate federal granting agency web page for guidance on the eligibility of research in psychology according to respective agency mandates.

 If your research relates to prehistory (Homo sapiens sapiens) or human population biology (contemporary populations), consult with SSHRC or NSERC prior to any applicable deadline in order to determine within which agency mandate your research lies.

-For the Canada Graduate Scholarships – Master’s (CGS M) Program, consult the Non-traditional Programs of Study section of the CGS M Program description.
+For the Canada Graduate Scholarships – Master’s (CGS M) program, consult the Program of study eligibility section of the CGS M program web page.

-Scholarships and fellowships are generally tenable at institutions whose standing is recognized by NSERC.
+Scholarships and fellowships are generally tenable at an institution whose standing is recognized by NSERC.
 Refer to the specific program descriptions for details on the eligible locations of tenure.